 Our non-guarantor subsidiaries are separate and distinct legal entities with no obligation to pay any amounts due pursuant to the notes or the subsidiary guarantees or to provide us or the guarantors with funds for our payment obligations.
 Our cash flow and our ability to service our debt, including the notes, depends in part on the earnings of our non-guarantor subsidiaries and on the distribution of earnings, loans or other payments to us by these subsidiaries.
 The non-guarantor subsidiaries (which includes all of our foreign subsidiaries) represented approximately 49% and 47% of our pro forma total net sales and assets, respectively, in fiscal 2002, and represented approximately 56% and 47% of our pro forma total net sales and assets, respectively, as of and for the nine months ended June 29, 2003.
 In addition, the ability of these non-guarantor subsidiaries to make any dividend, distribution, loan or other payment to us or a guarantor subsidiary could be subject to statutory or contractual restrictions.
-Payments to us or a guarantor subsidiary by these non-guarantor subsidiaries will also be contingent upon their earnings and their business considerations.
-Because we depend in part on the cash flow of these non-guarantor subsidiaries to meet our obligations, these types of restrictions may impair our ability to make scheduled interest and principal payments on the notes.
+Payments to us or a guarantor subsidiaries to meet our obligations, these types of restrictions may impair our ability to make scheduled interest and principal payments on the notes.